NIVANorge/Mobius/README.md

 ### Getting MobiView

-You can download a compiled version of MobiView from ftp://mobiserver.niva.no/ (downloadable binary is Windows only).
-If you want to [compile it yourself](https://github.com/NIVANorge/MobiView#building-mobiview-yourself) feel free, you need to install Ultimate++.
+You can download a compiled Windows version of MobiView from ftp://mobiserver.niva.no/ .
+You can also [build it yourself](https://github.com/NIVANorge/MobiView#building-mobiview-yourself) if you are on Linux.

 ### Creating MobiView compatible .dlls